 The goal for Stage 1 is to voluntarily reduce daily water demand by raising public and customer awareness of water demand conditions.
 The Brazos River Authority has triggered their Stage 1 Drought Watch Condition for Lake Belton based on the Palmer Hydrologic Drought Index (PHDI).
 The PHDI is an indicator for how wet or dry conditions are within a particular area.
 Stage 1 is triggered when the PHDI is equal to or less than negative two (-2).
 Due to the drier than normal conditions in the Brazos River basin, the monthly PHDI has dropped below the -2 trigger for Lake Belton.
 Water use customers shall voluntarily limit outdoor water use by participating in the watering schedule for outdoor water use effective July 18, 2018.

 City of Harker Heights

-Outdoor watering limited to once every five days on any day of the customer's choice.
+Outdoor watering limited to any two days of the week.
 Outdoor water use is discouraged between the hours of 9:00 a.m. and 8:00 p.m. except with hand-held hoses.